 - From HAR 13 all SAE vowel sounds are used.

-600 new words are progressively introduced over 20 books.
+71 new words are progressively introduced over 10 books.
 Reader 1 starts with 7 words.
 To reinforce the new vocabulary, words are repeated frequently throughout the books.
 New words are introduced a few at a time.
 The vocabulary continues to increase over Readers 11 to 20, to around 1,000 words.